 Most often, your Scout Elf will come back with a special surprise for you, but if your family is eager to see your elf again, you and your kids can create your own surprise, like this red carpet roll-out!
 All you need is a piece of red fabric that you can drape in a visible place in your home and a welcome sign.
 Set up the surprise, and in the morning your elf will stroll in on their very own red carpet!

 Want more awesome elf ideas?
-Browse these Ideas for Scout Elves.
+Browse these blogs featuring additional ideas for Scout Elves.

 Before you or your elf get to work recreating any of these inspirational photos, be sure to read these safety warnings.
 Santa wants to make sure everyone stays safe!